C++ String cend

 Output:

-This example displays the list using cbegin and cend function.
+This example demonstrates the list utilizing the cbegin and cend functions.